 Myplace is The Wildlife Trust for Lancashire, Manchester & North Merseyside's partnership with Pennine Care NHS Foundation Trust.
 It is an early intervention programme in Bury and Rochdale.
 The people using mental health services get connected with the areas' natural green spaces to improve their mental and physical health.
-Cost savings of £7,024 for reduced mental health treatment and £28,442 for the costs of treating mental health conditions that occur due to participants being economically inactive.
+Analysis found healthcare cost savings of £7,024 and reduced employment-related costs due to mental health of £28,442.
 This meant for every £1 invested, there is £2.16 of benefit in terms of reduced costs of treating mental health related conditions.

-Part of NHS England's Green Social Prescribing Pilot

-Programme, 'Nature for Health in Greater Manchester' is a programme part-run by The Wildlife Trust for Lancashire, Manchester & North Merseyside, and managed overall by the Greater Manchester Health and Social Care Partnership.
-Greater Manchester and its Nature for Health project is one of seven national test and learn sites that aims to use the human connection with nature to improve mental health: £44,475 reduced NHS costs associated with mental health conditions per year, equating to £471 saving per participant.
+Part of NHS England's Green Social Prescribing Pilot Programme, 'Nature for Health' has been developed through the Greater Manchester Health and Social Care Partnership with The Wildlife Trust for Lancashire, Manchester & North Merseyside as a delivery partner.
+Greater Manchester and its Nature for Health project is one of seven national test and learn sites that aims to use the human connection with nature to improve mental health: £44,745 reduced NHS costs associated with mental health conditions per year, equating to £471 saving per participant.